 Step 2: Develop a balanced, soy-free, low starch feed program.

 In our modern world, there are many safe, low starch horse feed options available.
 The most important consideration is that your horse gets a balanced diet that is rich in vitamins, minerals, probiotics, and fiber.
-Supporting gut, hoof, and muscle health is just as important as restricting starches for at-risk horses.
+Supporting gut, hoof, and muscle health is just as important as restricting sugars and starches for at-risk horses.

 Always consult with your veterinarian before making dramatic dietary changes and before using any disorder-specific supplements or herbs.
 Incorrect usage or self-diagnosis may do more harm than good.